parse-community/parse-server-api-mail-adapter/README.md

 // Configure mail client
 const { SES, SendEmailCommand } = require('@aws-sdk/client-ses');

-// `fromEnv` grabs your credentials from environment variables (I use this method for testing and `fromInstanceMetadata` for production) const {
+const {
   fromInstanceMetadata, // gets credentials via IMDS from the AWS instance (when deployed on AWS instance) fromEnv, // get AWS credentials from environment variables (when testing locally)